User login

 Business video and audio: the professional edge

 Getting voiceovers right and presenting on video can be difficult, so you can employ a freelance presenter or voiceover artist.
 This won’t be cheap (figure £30+ per hour), but can give your materials real shine.
-Try searching online for presenters and agencies in your area.

 Similarly, professional sound and video editors can work wonders with your recordings, creating just the effect you want.

-If you’d prefer somebody else to handle the whole project, most web design agencies should be able to produce video and audio for you.
+If you’d prefer somebody else to handle the whole project, most web design agencies should be able to produce web-ready video and audio for you.

 Publishing website audio and video